zen-out/code_clarity/README.md

 # code_clarity

 ## How do we make code straightfoward?
 I think a person who did this really well was the guy who developed total.js, let's check that out.
-### Take your time.
-You're good at this, don't worry. let's try to be distinction on this for piano though.

 ![terminal](https://dl.dropbox.com/s/qp98hxolw6hsj45/terminal.png)
 ![files](https://dl.dropbox.com/s/j3dc9g93e6lecqq/files.png)